LucasDelfino92/morrowindsharp/mendedmw.md

   - Only install this mod if you installed **Intelligent Textures** earlier.
   - MO2 will install this mod as a BAIN package.
 Tick **01 Atlas Textures** and click **OK**.
   - MO2 will tell you the mod already exists.
 Click **Rename**.
 I suggest modifying it to read **Intelligent Textures v2.1 - Atlas Textures**.
 Click **OK**.
-- [**Atlased Silt Strider**](https://www.nexusmods.com/morrowind/mods/46806) by Petethegoat: optimizes the Silt Strider mesh while also smoothing it and improving its collision box.

 ### EXPANSION IMPLEMENTATION